 Provide Professional Development and Career Advancement Opportunities

 Investing in your employees’ professional development is always a good strategy.
-When you provide training opportunities, employees feel valued.
+When you provide training opportunities or send employees on international assignments and offer global mobility solutions, employees feel valued.
 They also feel like they have more to gain by sticking around.
 Therefore, you should continue to seek new ways to help your employees grow professionally.
 Or else risk losing them.

 Offer Fringe Benefits and Other Perks